 Permute to swap the value of

-are aliased, which is not allowed in SPARK.
+Permute, which is not allowed in SPARK.
 In fact, in this particular

-case, this is even a violation of Ada rules so the same error is issued by the
+case, this is even a violation of Ada rules so the same error is issued by

-On this example, we see the reason why aliasing is not allowed in
+In this example, we see the reason why aliasing is not allowed in SPARK: